Learning Identity-Preserving Transformations on Data Manifolds: Fashion MNIST Experiment Details

-The Fashion-MNIST dataset is made available under the terms of the MIT license.
+The Fashion MNIST dataset is made available under the terms of the MIT license.
 We split the Fashion MNIST dataset into training, validation, and testing sets.
-The training set contains 50,000 images from the Fashion-MNIST training set.
+The training set contains 50,000 images from the Fashion MNIST training set.
 The validation set is made up of the remaining 10,000 images.
-The traditional Fashion-MNIST testing set is used for our testing set.
+The traditional Fashion MNIST testing set is used for our testing set.
 The input images are normalized so their pixel values are between 0 and 1.
 The network architecture used for the autoencoder is the same as in the MNIST experiment and it is shown in Table~\ref{tab:MNISTNet}.
 The training parameters for the transport operator training phase and the fine-tuning phase are shown in Tables~\ref{tab:fmnist_TOparams} and \ref{tab:fMNIST_FTparams}.

-Prior to training the coefficient encoder for the Fashion-MNIST dataset, we train a classifier the latent vectors associated with labeled Fashion-MNIST data which we use to encourage identity-preservation during coefficient encoder training.
+Prior to training the coefficient encoder for the Fashion MNIST dataset, we train a classifier the latent vectors associated with labeled Fashion MNIST data which we use to encourage identity-preservation during coefficient encoder training.
 The training parameters for the coefficient encoder are shown in Table~\ref{tab:fMNIST_CEparams}.
 The latent vector classifier has a simple architecture of Linear(512), ReLU, Linear(10), Softmax.